 import torch import torch.nn as nn input = torch.randn(10, 4) weight = torch.randn(2,4) torch.mm(input,weight.t())

-This matrix multiplication produces the outputs features.
+This matrix multiplication produces the output features.
 The weight matrix defines by a linear function.
-Mathematical notation for the linear transformation is:
+The mathematical notation for the linear transformation is:

 - W=Weight matrix.

 - x=Input tensor

 This equation is a more general form of the equation for Linear transformation.
 The bias is an additive parameter in the convolution.
 If you set

 bias=False, it will drop the bias, which might make sense in some cases, e.g. if the next layer is an affine BatchNorm layer.